 - can apply this knowledge to new challenges in insurance markets such as climate change

-- be able to identify different types of risks borne by each party involved in an insurance problem
+- are able to identify different types of risks borne by each party involved in an insurance problem

-- be able to select the appropriate risk management tools for each party such as self-insurance, self-protection, risk transfer and risk sharing
+- are able to select the appropriate risk management tools for each party such as self-insurance, self-protection, risk transfer and risk sharing

-- be able to understand the limits of and deal critically with rational models of insurance
+- are able to understand the limits of and deal critically with rational models of insurance

-- be able to apply behavioral insights to propose interventions aiming at improving insurance decisions
+- are able to apply behavioral insights to propose interventions aiming at improving insurance decisions

-- be able to explain what makes insurance firms different than other financial institutions
+- are able to explain what makes insurance firms different than other financial institutions

 - can communicate the knowledge to insurance professionals and explain the insights to a wider audience